ProfessionalCSharp/ProfessionalCSharp2021/4_Apps/Windows/Readme.md

 # Readme - Code Samples for Chapter 29, Windows Apps

+**Windows Apps** gives you foundational information on XAML, including dependency properties and attached properties.
+You learn how to create custom markup extensions and about the control categories available with WinUI, including advanced techniques such as adaptive triggers and deferred loading.

 The sample code for this chapter contains this solution:

 * HelloWindows (Startup, MainPage, events)